 The Afinia L301 is a high-resolution printer that prints high-quality labels.
 It prints the best quality out of the three reviewed.
 It is also able to print up to 6 inches wide making it ideal for large color labels.

 The Afinia L301 color label printer utilizes two separate ink cartridges (tricolor and a black pigment ink cartridge) to produce vivid colors.
 Using a two-cartridge system reduces your ink price per label when compared to one tri-color ink cartridge.

-One disadvantage about this printer is that, it prints significantly slower compared to the other two printers.
-The quality is outstanding, but the trade-of of print speed may hold back your projects.
+One disadvantage of this printer is that it prints significantly slower compared to the other two printers.
+The quality is outstanding, but the trade-off of print speed may hold back your projects.